anpinghuang/Focus-Extension/README.md

 # Focus Chrome Extension 🌟😵‍💫

-FocusMax is a powerful Chrome extension designed to help users maintain focus and boost productivity by blocking completely distracting websites and modifying partially distracting ones.
+Focus is a powerful Chrome extension designed to help users maintain focus and boost productivity by blocking completely distracting websites and modifying partially distracting ones.
 This extension integrates uBlock Origin to block ads, trackers, and miners, providing users with a distraction-free browsing experience.

 ## Features 🎉